GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 VuSa 20
 **R**: Touch, **D**: Mom, **T**: Group
 **Pen:** 0, 1 charge
-This pastille rend the afflicted targets partially unable to walk by paralyzing one of the legs.
+This pastille rends the afflicted targets partially unable to walk by paralyzing one of the legs.
 This pastille was commisioned by the Ministry of Work after the *Pastille of Combat Enhancement*, they used it sporadically against rebellious groups of people but they keep it in case of a war.
 *(Base 15, +1 Group)*

 **Fumes of the Sleeping City**